bbyars/mountebank/CONTRIBUTING.md

 ### Linting

-Like all bodies of code that have been around for several years, mountebank has its share of tech debt.
 In the spirit of being as lazy as possible towards maintaining code quality, I rely on linting heavily.
-You are welcome to fix any of it that you see in SaaS dashboards:
+You are welcome to fix any tech debt that you see in SaaS dashboards:

 * [Code Climate](https://codeclimate.com/github/bbyars/mountebank)
 * [Codacy](https://www.codacy.com/app/brandonbyars/mountebank/dashboard)